Bintousk/Production/README.md

 # Running on Replit
 I set up my Replit so that when you click on the Run button, the web application starts.
-However, you can also do it manually using the following method:
+The link for the Replit is : https://replit.com/join/jxhbkselip-bintousk However, you can also do it manually using the following method:
 1) Open the console and type ```cd server && npm install && npm start```
 2) Open the shell and type ```cd server && npm install && npm start```